2Pillows/dim_wishlist_splitter/README.md

 ### Adding a Wishlist to DIM:

-To add a wishlist to DIM, you'll need the URL for the raw version of the wishlist file.
+DIM needs the URL for the raw version of the wishlist file.
 There are two ways to get this URL:

 - Visit the [GitHub Pages](https://2pillows.github.io/dim_wishlist_splitter).